kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

     irb> fizz_buzz.drop(20).first(20)

-One problem with the Ruby solution is that, while the list iteration is indeed lazy (our zip call is not trapped in an infinate loop), the block in the map call is always evaluated, even for values that we are dropping.
+One problem with the Ruby solution is that, while the list iteration is indeed lazy (our zip call is not trapped in an infinite loop), the block in the map call is always evaluated, even for values that we are dropping.

 By adding a #puts call to the block, we can see this problem illustrated.